 It means we’re really making the decision that we’ll be staying in Melbourne, which I suppose was never really a question.
 Melbourne is a great place and after three years here we’re happy to stay.

 But there is a conundrum.
 Our house is for sale for $365,000 we’re now pre-approved for $300,000 because that is all we have asked for.
-We already have a home loan for a house in Sydney and don’t want to stretch ourselves too far.
+We already have a home loan for a house in Sydney and don’t want to stretch ourselves too far, since we are still trying to learn more about home warranties.
 But I’m starting to wonder if $300,000 is going to get us a descent house.

 Today we saw four houses via open house.
 Two were alright, but would need some work.
 Two were not nice at all, one of the two smelt really bad, the other looked to be missing whole parts of a wall and had a bathroom with floors that were probably in serious need of repair.
 One of the ok houses was too small, but the property looked good and the house was only $260,000.
 But it had a small lounge room and no dining room, we have a lot furniture.